lucatume/wp-browser/docs/modules/WPLoader.md

   use a SQLite database.
 Alternatively, you can use the `dbName`, `dbUser`, `dbPassword`, `dbHost` configuration parameters to specify the database connection details.
 * `domain` - the domain to use when loading WordPress.
 Equivalent to defining the `WP_TESTS_DOMAIN` constant.
+* `configFile` - a configuration file, or a set of configuration files, to load before the tests to further customize and control the WordPress testing environment.
+This file(s) will be loaded before the WordPress installation is loaded.

 !!! warning